Tesla Cuts 3,000 Jobs As Elon Musk Aims To Make More Cars For Less Money

 "We unfortunately have no choice" but to lay off employees, Musk said.
 "There isn't any other way."
 The company will also be eliminating all but the most important contractors and temps.

 After kick-starting the electric car market in America with its high-priced luxury vehicles, Tesla has been attempting to transition to the mass market by making cheaper vehicles in larger numbers.
-It's been a rocky road, but the Model 3 is now the best-selling plug-in electric vehicle in America.
+It has been a rocky road, but the Model 3 is now the bestselling plug-in electric vehicle in America.

-Musk has consistently emphasized that his goal for Tesla is not just financial success, but a transformation of the way the world travels: Replacing cars that run on fossil fuels and contribute to climate change with electric vehicles, which can be powered by renewable energy.
+Musk has consistently emphasized that his goal for Tesla is not just financial success, but a transformation of the way the world travels — replacing cars that run on fossil fuels and contribute to climate change with electric vehicles, which can be powered by renewable energy.

 The company's goal is "important for all life on Earth," he told employees Friday.
 "Succeeding in our mission is essential to ensure that the future is good."

-But that kind of transformation won't happen if Tesla only makes pricey luxury cars for elite customers.
+But that kind of transformation won't happen if Tesla makes only pricey luxury cars for elite customers.

 Tesla posted a profit in the third quarter of last year — a notable achievement for Musk.
 But that was only possible because Tesla continued to focus on more expensive vehicles, including the pricier variants of the Model 3, he says.

-Musk is still determined to boost production of mid-range and lower-priced versions of the vehicle.
+Musk is still determined to boost production of midrange and lower-priced versions of the vehicle.
 He has promised a $35,000 vehicle to consumers, but so far, the cheapest Model 3 is $44,000.

 And this year, the pressure to cut prices will only mount: Tesla customers are gradually losing a federal tax credit that helped offset sticker shock, because the company has now sold too many cars to qualify for the credit.